DPhi-Space/public-documentation/docs/3-em-api/02-api-specs.md

   - `pod_name`:
     - Type: `string`
     - Required: False
     - Description: Specifies which persistent volume to mount at /data.
+If none is provided, the default one is assumed.
     - Example: `experiment-radiation`
   - `ports`:
     - Type: `list[int]`
     - Required: False
-    - Description: List of ports to expose.
-It requires the namespace to be created beforehand.
+    - Description: List of ports to expose to other user-owned pods.
     - Example: `[80, 1999, 14]`
-  - `namespace`:
-    - Type: `bool`
-    - Required: False
-    - Description: Run pod in private namespace.
-    - Example: `True`
   - `envs`:
     - Type: `dict{'KEY1':VALUE, 'KEY2':VALUE}`
     - Required: False